mnikpay/epiproteome-to-phenome/README.md

 If you are using a computing cluster, you can replace the bash command with an equivalent command (e.g. sbatch) to submit jobs to the cluster.

-The final script combines the findings and prepares the output file which describes the nature of association between biomarkers and the phenotype.
+The final script combines the findings and prepares the output file which describes the nature of associations between biomarkers and the phenotype.

 ```
 while read line; do echo $line;bash generate_output_p3.sh $line phenotype_name; done < probe.pairs